-- a) it constitutes sensitive filling in of small gaps or minor extensions (i.e. rounding off) to isolated groups of dwellings is proposed.
-Off-site affordable housing contributions will be sought.
-Release of land will depend on the character of the surroundings, the pattern of development in the area and the accessibility to the Centres identified in the hierarchy. - b) a new rural enterprise dwelling is proposed. - c) farm diversification including farm shops is proposed (see Policy 43A). - d) it constitutes the conversion of appropriate buildings to a range of uses with market housing being given priority in residential conversions (see Policy 37).
+- a) it constitutes sensitive infilling in of small gaps or minor extensions (i.e. rounding off) to isolated groups of dwellings is proposed.
+The release of such sites will be prioritised for affordable housing provision.
+Where affordable housing provision is not feasibile on site market housing will be considered.
+Release of land will depend on the character of the surroundings, the pattern of development in the area and the accessibility to the Centres identified in the hierarchy. - b) a new rural enterprise dwelling is proposed. - c) farm diversification including farm shops is proposed (see New Policy 46). - d) it constitutes the conversion of appropriate buildings to a range of uses with market housing being given priority in residential conversions (see Policy 41).
 Conversion must not result in unacceptable impacts upon the structure, form, character or setting of the building.
 The conversion of buildings that are obtrusively located in the landscape will not be permitted.
-Off-site affordable housing contributions will be sought on market dwellings. - e) Tourist attractions or recreational activity is proposed where the need to locate in the countryside is essential see Policy 35. - f) A new or extended community facility is proposed see Policy 48. - g) The proposal constitutes a One Planet Development see Policy 47. - h) New farm buildings are justified for agricultural purposes. - i) Land is released at the edge of a Centre for a small employment site (See Policy 42) or an extension to an established business in the countryside is required or it is a new business aiming to join existing clusters. - j) There is an exceptional land release adjoining Centres for affordable housing to meet an identified local need see Policy 45. - k) There is a need for an exceptional land release to relocate development affected by coastal change see Policies 34b and 34c.
+Off-site affordable housing contributions will be sought on market dwellings. - e) A rural enterprise or tourist attractions or recreational activity is proposed where the need to locate in the countryside is essential see Policy 39 and Policy 44. - f) A new or extended community facility is proposed see Policy 53. - g) The proposal constitutes a One Planet Development see Policy 52. - h) New farm buildings are justified for agricultural purposes. - i) Land is released at the edge of a Centre for a small employment site (See Policy 44) or an extension to an established business in the countryside is required or it is a new business aiming to join existing clusters. - j) There is an exceptional land release adjoining Centres for affordable housing to meet an identified local need see Policy 49. - k) There is a need for an exceptional land release to relocate development affected by coastal change see Policies 37 and 38..